Iota Aquarii

-Iota Aquarii, Latinised from ι Aquarii, is the Bayer designation for a binary star system in the equatorial constellation of Aquarius.
-It is visible to the naked eye with an apparent magnitude of +4.279.
-Based upon parallax measurements made during the Hipparcos mission, the distance to this star is around 211 ly.
+Iota Aquarii is a binary star system in the equatorial constellation of Aquarius.
+Its identifier is a Bayer designation that is Latinised from ι Aquarii, and abbreviated Iota Aqr or ι Aqr, respectively.
+This star is visible to the naked eye with an apparent magnitude of +4.279.
+Based upon parallax measurements, the distance to this star is around 211 ly.
 The system is drifting closer to the Sun with a radial velocity of −10 km/s.

 The binary nature of this system was reported in 2009 following a radial velocity survey using the HARPS instrument.
 A 2010 infrared search for companions around this star was unsuccessful.
 The presence of a stellar companion was confirmed through direct spectral detection in 2016.
 The companion shows a significant velocity variation over a 77-day interval, suggesting a short orbital period.

 The spectrum of the primary, component A, fits a stellar classification of B8 V, showing that this is a B-type main-sequence star.
 It is roughly 124 million years old and is spinning rapidly with a projected rotational velocity of 135 km/s.
 The star has 3.2 times the mass of the Sun and 2.7 times the Sun's radius.
-It is radiating 74 times the luminosity of the Sun from its photosphere at an effective temperature of ~11,284 km/s.
-The secondary, component B, has a spectrum of a solar-mass star.
+It is radiating 74 times the luminosity of the Sun from its photosphere at an effective temperature of ~11,284 K. The secondary, component B, has a spectrum of a solar-mass star.
 The system is a source for X-ray emission.